ConPaaS-team/conpaas/docs/installation.rst

 OpenNebula’s OCCI daemon is used by ConPaaS to communicate with your OpenNebula cluster.
-The OCCI daemon is included in OpenNebula only up to version 4.6 (inclusive), so later versions of OpenNebula are not officially supported.
+The OCCI daemon is included in OpenNebula only up to version 4.6 (inclusive), so later versions of OpenNebula are not officially supported at the moment.

 #.
+The OCCI server should be configured to listen on the correct interface so that
+   it can receive connections from the managers located on the VMs.
+This can be achieved by modifying the "host" IP (or FQDN - fully qualified domain name) parameter from ``/etc/one/occi-server.conf`` and restarting the OCCI server.

+#.
 Ensure the OCCI server configuration file ``/etc/one/occi-server.conf``
    contains the following lines in section instance\_types::

        :custom:
          :template: custom.erb

-The OCCI server should be configured to listen on the correct interface so that it can receive connections from the managers located on the VMs.
-This can be achieved by modifying the "host" IP (or FQDN - fully qualified domain name) parameter from /etc/one/occi-server.conf and restarting the OCCI server.

 #.
 At the end of the OCCI profile file ``/etc/one/occi_templates/common.erb``
    from your OpenNebula installation, append the following lines::